elastic/kibana/rfcs/text/0017_url_service.md

       with the Short URL Service.
 1. URL generators are not exposed externally, thus Cloud and Support cannot use them to generate deep links into Kibana.
-  1. __Will do:__ We will expose HTTP endpoints on the server-side and the "redirect" app on the server-side which external users will be able to use to deep link into Kibana using URL generators.
+   1. __Will do:__ We will expose HTTP endpoints on the server-side and the "redirect" app on the client-side which external users will be able to use to deep link into Kibana using URL generators.

 ## Limitations of the architecture